 Of course, we can’t forget about email.
 Gmail is a low-cost email solution that can be accessed anywhere and from any device.
 A Gmail account can be synced with iPhones and Androids, familiar platforms that are used by many business professionals.
 This is a huge benefit when people use smartphones for work every day.
 Managers and team leaders can use the Google App dashboard to create new accounts and give users access to services.

 The growth of remote work opens up a host of new opportunities for businesses.
 To take advantage of this trend, organizations should consider learning about the various collaborative tools available.
-When communication gets complicated or difficult, Happeo, a Google intranet solution offers helpful tips for working remotely as well as platforms that integrate with G Suite for business.
+When communication gets complicated or difficult, Happeo, a Google intranet solution offers helpful tips for working remotely as well as platforms that integrate with Google Workspace.

 By taking advantage of the applications mentioned here, you should see an improvement in how teams work together.
 This includes live streaming and recording, group chats, and a shared drive.
 These apps may also create a sense of organization that people will respond to.
 Learn how to help your teams thrive with Happeo – the Google intranet solution.